Logo

 On July 28,2016, Michael Keaton was honored with the 2,585th star on the Hollywood Walk of Fame for his contributions to film.

-In 2020, Michael Keaton played US Attorney General Ramsey Clark in The Trial of the Chicago 7, a legal drama directed by Aaron Sorkin about seven anti-Vietnam protesters charged with inciting riots in 1968.
+In 2020, Michael Keaton appeared in a small role as US Attorney General Ramsey Clark in The Trial of the Chicago 7, a legal drama directed by Aaron Sorkin about seven anti-Vietnam protesters charged with inciting riots in 1968.

 In 2021, Michael Keaton starred as American lawyer Kenneth Feinberg in the Netflix biographical drama film Worth.

-In 2022, Michael Keaton won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie and Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for Hulu's Dopesick.
+Michael Keaton won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie and Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his role.

 Michael Keaton cites his performance in 1988's Clean and Sober as an early preparation for Dopesick.